Intaglio – Printing technique in which the image is etched into a surface and the cut-out area holds the ink for printing

 To make your own intaglio print, start by placing some paper in a tray and spraying it with water until it's wet.

 To make the plate, use a ball point pen to make an indented pattern on a piece of cardboard from a cereal box, using the non-printed surface.

 Next, paint the design, making sure the paint is in all the grooves, and then wipe off any excess paint.

 Take the paper out of the tray and lightly dry it on a paper towel for a second.
 Flip it over and set it down on the paper towel so there isn't a lot of water pooling.

 Take the paper off the paper towel and place it on top of the ink-topped plate.
 Put another sheet of paper towel over the whole thing.
 Now use a rolling pin to apply constant pressure across the surface.

 Peel away the paper towel then peel off the paper with your design printed.

-Let it dry on a flat surface and you can keep using the intaglio plate to make as many prints as you want.
+Let it dry on a flat surface.
+You can keep using the intaglio plate to make as many prints as you want.